marrus-sh/Nib-Core/Sources/Nib·Core/Documentation.docc/Nib·Core.md

 ##  Overview  ##

 [**_🖋 Nib_**](https://github.com/marrus-sh/Nib) is a suite of Swift packages serving as a reference implementation for X·M·L and related technologies.

 You won’t find that here, though.
-**_🖋🥑 Nib Core_** provides all the fundamental protocols, types, and behaviours that the 🖋 Nib modules depend upon, including things such as :—
+**_🖋🥑 Nib Core_** provides all the fundamental protocols, types, and behaviours that the 🖋 Nib modules depend upon, including things such as:—

  +  Value types for representing uncertainty
  +  Protocols for interacting with sequences of Unicode scalar values